Skip to Content

 Step 1: Lay your pattern pieces out and cut along the shorten/lengthen line, and use the plain paper to fill in the gap before taping and connecting the lines.
 I added 7″ of length at the shorten/lengthen line on the bodice pieces.
 Then use the pattern pieces to cut out the fabric.

 Step 2: Sew the front & back bodice pieces together as normal.
-Cut the elastic pieces to 10″ each and sew it on to the front.
+Cut (2) elastic pieces to 10″ long each.
+Take the seam allowance and push it to the front bodice piece’s side and then stitch the elastic on to the seam allowance (more details in step 3 about the stitching).

 Step 3: Use a stretch stitch and sew the elastic on to the seam, stretching the elastic as you go!
 I started the elastic 5″ down from the armpit seam, which left 18″ of fabric along the side seam, unstretched (just in case you’re trying to figure a ratio for a bigger size).
-I cut off about 1″ of elastic at the end where my thumb had been holding it while I stretched.
-Just remember to do several backstitches at the beginning and end; then I used a 3.5″ straight stitch throughout, with my walking foot.
+Just remember to do several straight backstitches back and forth at the beginning and end to anchor it ; then I used a 3.5″ “triple straight stitch” (the one that looks like three lines next to each other) throughout, with my walking foot.
+Once it was sewn down and secure at the hem, I cut off about 1″ of elastic at the end where my thumb had been holding it while I stretched.
 Once you’re done, release it and watch the fabric scrunch up.

 Sharing is caring!